icco/pseudoweb/README.md

 You may feel free to re-use any part of the structure, design, and layout of this site; it is all licensed under the MIT License.
 However, the content of the site (blog posts and page content) is licensed under a Creative Commons Share-Alike Attribution license (you may use it, but must give attribution).

 Copyright (c) 2009 Nathaniel Welch.
 Rights reserved as indicated above.

+## ToDo

+ * Adactio style flickr pull using JS
+ * new style
+ * Write hacker post and begin one post a week